sachetutekar/-IPSVIP/README.md

 # Fake News Detection Project:

 <b>Project idea – Fake news spreads like a wildfire and this is a big issue in this era.
 You can learn how to distinguish fake news from a real one.
-Hence, created a ML model which will not only just work on this dataset but also on any datasets henceforth which can classify fake & real news.</b>
+Hence, created a ML model which will not only just work on this dataset but also on any datasets henceforth which can classify fake & real news.
+Hope you like it.</b>

 I got to have hands-on experience on:
 <li>Python